zero-to-mastery/resources/YouTubeChannels.md

 - [Apni Kaksha](https://www.youtube.com/playlist?list=PLKKfKV1b9e8ps6dD3QA5KFfHdiWj9cB1s): Apni kaksha is a channel for Learning Data structures, Programming Interview Questions, Algorithms, Recursion, Time Complexity Analysis, Mathematics for Programmers and pointers in c/c++ and all interview related stuffs.

+- [Naresh i Technologies](https://www.youtube.com/playlist?list=PLVlQHNRLflP_OxF1QJoGBwH_TnZszHR_j): Naresh i Technologies is a channel to learn various programming languages and these video tutorials are used to learn and to be good at all the Data Structure Algorithms with their implementations in C programming language in a very clear manner.

 ## Machine Learning and Data Science

 - [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw):